Battle of Baku: Background

+On 10 February 1918, the Sejm of the Transcaucasian Commissariat gathered in Tbilisi and made the decision to establish independence.
+On 24 February 1918, it proclaimed Transcaucasia independent as the Transcaucasian Democratic Federative Republic.
+The Transcaucasian Commissariat was anti-Bolshevik in its political goals and sought the separation of Transcaucasia from Bolshevik Russia.

 On 3 March 1918, the Grand Vizier Talat Pasha signed the Treaty of Brest-Litovsk with the Russian SFSR.
 The Treaty of Brest-Litovsk stipulated that the border be pulled back to prewar levels and that the cities of Batum, Kars, and Ardahan be transferred to the Ottoman Empire.
-Between 14 March – April 1918, the Trabzon peace conference was held between the Ottoman Empire and the delegation of the Sejm.

-On 30 March 1918, the tenth day of Trabzon peace conference, the news of the internecine conflict & massacre of Azerbaijanis and other Muslims in Baku and adjacent areas of the Baku Governorate arrived.
-The following days witnessed the inter-ethnic warfare referred to as the March Days.
-It resulted in the massacre of Azerbaijanis by the Bolsheviks and armed Dashnaks in the city of Baku and other locations in the Baku Governorate.
+Between 14 March – 13 April 1918, the Trabzon peace conference was held between the Ottoman Empire and the delegation of the Sejm.
+On 30 March 1918, the news of the internecine conflict and massacre of Azerbaijanis and other Muslims in Baku and adjacent areas of the Baku Governorate arrived.
+The following days in Baku witnessed inter-ethnic warfare referred to as the March Days.
+It resulted in the massacre of Azerbaijanis by the Bolsheviks and armed Dashnaks.
 New York Times Current History mentions the number of victims as 12,000, citing the statements of Azerbaijan representatives that "the Bolsheviks were helped by Armenians, eager to annihilate their old enemies and to seize their property".
-While before the "March Days" Azerbaijani leaders claimed autonomy within Russia, after these events they demanded only independence and placed their hopes no longer in the Russian Revolution, but in support from Ottoman Empire.
+As a consequence to these events Azerbaijani leaders, who before the "March Days" claimed autonomy within Russia, now demanded independence and placed their hopes no longer in the Russian Revolution, but in support from Ottoman Empire.

 On 5 April 1918, Akaki Chkhenkeli of the Transcaucasian delegation to the Trabzon peace conference accepted the Treaty of Brest-Litovsk as a basis for more negotiations and wired the governing bodies urging them to accept this position.
 The mood prevailing in Tiflis (where the assembly located) was very different.
 Tiflis acknowledged the existence of a state of war between themselves and the Ottoman Empire.
-Shortly after, the Third Army began its advance and took Erzerum, Kars and Van.
+Shortly after, the Ottoman Third Army began its advance and took Erzerum, Kars and Van.
 The situation was especially dire in the Caucasus, where Enver Pasha had wanted to place Transcaucasia under Ottoman suzerainty as part of his Pan-Turanian plan.
 This would give the Central Powers numerous natural resources, including the oilfields of Baku.
 The control of the Caspian would open the way to further expansion in Central Asia, and possibly British India.